tobyplowy/Genten/Dev:-Git-&-Github-Workflow.md

 **Feature Branches** are where the action happens, each feature branch contains the addition of a single new feature.
 This is where all main development work happens and it is required to create a feature branch to push code.
 Any Genten developer can accept code into a feature branch.
-- These branches must follow the naming convention of ``feat-[feature name]`` (e.g. ``feat-voxels``) PULL REQUESTS
+- These branches must follow the naming convention of ``feat-[feature name]`` (e.g. ``feat-voxels``)
 - Sub branches will generally follow a similar naming convention of ``feat-[feature name]-[subfeature]`` (e.g. ``feat-voxels-blocks``)

+## PULL REQUESTS
 - A pull request from a contributors repository can be approved by a single developer, this code can only be pulled into feature branches and not directly into the development or higher branches.

-MERGE CHECKLIST
+## PR checklist
-- This section lists the requirements for merging code.
+This section lists the requirements for merging code.
 All of these requirements must be satisfied before code is merged into any branch.

-## PR checklist
 All Branches:
 - Accomplish the feature(s) it was designed to accomplish
 - Has the branch it's merging into merged onto itself and all conflicts are resolved